Agriculture in general

-Water in sufficient quantity and quality is the basic prerequisite for agriculture, livestock breeding and, of course, fish farming/aquaculture.
+Water in sufficient quantity and quality is the basic prerequisite for sustainable and successful farming.
+Whether it's growing plant and animal or fish farming.
+Only with a good water quality you are able to use the the ful potential of your natural resources.
 Unfortunately, rain and rainwater are very unevenly distributed in this world.
-Normally we have enough rain in Central Europe.
-But the hot and dry summers of recent years have shown how easy it can affect our farmers.
+We've got enough rain in the northern hemisphere for doing agriculture.
+But the hot and dry summers of recent years have shown how easily it can affect our farmers.
+The pictures of crop failures or lower crop yields due to lack of water, are still in the minds of the farmers.

-Agriculture and fish farming are not currently among the main activities of Merus.
+To be honest, agriculture or fish farming are currently not among the main activities of Merus.
 This is mainly due to the fact that we have little insight into the processes on the arable or breeding farm.
-Our competence in food is currently more on the consumer side.
+Our competence in food is currently more on the consumer side. 🙂

-For this reason, we have looked for partners over the years who are familiar with the topics of animal breeding, aquaculture and agriculture.
-In this way, we were able to achieve positive results in our customer's operations.
+For this reason, we have looked over the years for partners, who are familiar with the topics of animal breeding, aquaculture and crop yields.
+Doing so, we were able to achieve positive results for our customer's operations.
 By comprehensively monitoring the results, we have also become familiar with new and sometimes surprising effects of the Merus Ring in agriculture.

-We need and use the competence of our partners to talk to farmers or livestock breeders.
+Merus need and use the expertise of our local partners to talk to farmers or livestock breeders and thus contribute to successful agriculture.

 We'll introduce you to how we might be able to help as Merus.
-We refer to applications in which we have had good experience in the past and where we install our Merus Rings successfully.
+By reducing the cost of farming and increase the use of existing resources.
+Below we refer to applications in which we have had good experience in the past.
+And where we installed our Merus Rings successfully.

 The world's first human settlements have emerged along rivers.
 Sufficient water was available to supply people, animals and fields.
-This has allowed a secure supply of food to be achieved and the cultures to develop.
-This is still the case today, in some regions three harvests per year are achieved.
+This has allowed a high food security and sufficient supply of food.
+Successful farming made cultures thrieve.
+In some favoratable places and where sustainable agriculture is done, this is still the case today.
+In some regions three harvests per year are achieved.

-The Nile in Egypt or the Ganges in India are intensively used for agriculture.
+The Nile in Egypt or the Ganges in India are intensively used for agricultural purposes and food production.
 At the Nile, the groundwater is already tapped up to 150 km far inland.
 Unfortunately, this resource is also finite.
 From the plane you can see very well: Where the irrigation ends, the desert begins.

 The further away you are from the Nile, the deeper you have to drill.
-Sophisticated methods can be used to drill ever deeper wells.
+Sophisticated methods can be used to drill even deeper wells.
 But the well water also becomes richer and richer in minerals, i.e. salts.
 As a result, soils are salinated and the fields become snow-white.
-On salinated soils, cultivated plants grow much worse or no longer at all.
+On salinated soils, crop production is not possible, as cultivated plants grow much worse or no longer at all.

 To prevent this, there is a WHO recommendation on irrigation.
 If possible, only water with less than 800 TDS should be used.

-But what does a farmer do whose water has very high TDS values?
-Here it often hits the poorest who have no alternative or simply don't know better.
+But what does a farmer do whose only water has very high TDS values?
+Here again it often hits the poorest, who have no alternative or simply don't know better, because they don't have the necessary information on how to keep the soil health.

-With the Merus Ring, problems around water and lime in agricultural facilities can be reduced.
-In the past, we have achieved the following results, among others:
+Using Merus Rings, most problems around water in agricultural facilities can be reduced.
+In the past, we have achieved, among others, the following results:

 - Remediation of salinated soils

-- Fertilizer works more efficiently because of better solubility
+- Fertilizers and pestizides works more efficiently, because of better solubility

-- Irrigation is free of lime and rust
+- Irrigation system is free of lime and rust

-Animals also benefit from water treated with Merus.
-This starts with our private customers, who report an interesting side effect after the Merus installation.
+Animals might also benefit a lot from water treated with Merus Rings.
+The first reports comming from our private customers, who report an interesting side effect after the Merus installation.
 Apparently, the pets drink more tap water than before.
-This is astonishing in the sense that we humans usually cannot notice any difference in taste.
+This is astonishing in the sense that we humans usually cannot notice any difference in taste in between to different waters.

 We have also tried to test this experience with livestock, i.e. cattle, pigs or poultry.
 This subject is not as simple as it sounds.
 In livestock farming, animals do not necessarily have the choice of what to drink.
 In an organic farm, a pig may have the chance to drink rainwater.
 This is not possible in an industrialized factory with mass livestock farming.
 The animals have to use what is made available to them.